ComposableFi/composable/rfcs/0008-pablo-lbp-cpp-restructure.md

 8. Ensure normalized weights are used everywhere.

+### 5.4 Stage 4: Fron-end Changes

+1. Remove FE components that were built for LBP.
+2. Remove FE components that were built for StableSwap.
+3. Re-generate data types for any extrinsic/RPC changes and integrate.

 ## 6. Quality Assurance

 QA could possibly just use the existing test cases and suites build for